-- The practice had a vision to deliver high quality care.
-Staff were clear about their responsibilities in relation to this and appeared motivated to deliver high quality care. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
-This included arrangements to monitor and improve quality and identify risk through regular reviews, audits and risk assessments. - There was a clear leadership structure and staff felt supported by partners and management. - The practice had a wide range of policies and procedures to govern activity and these were regularly reviewed and updated. - The partners and practice manager encouraged a culture of openness and honesty, and staff felt supported to raise issues and concerns - The practice proactively sought feedback from staff and patients which it acted on.
-The patient participation group (PPG) met regularly with the practice manager.
-They worked with the practice to review issues such as appointment times
+The practice had a vision to deliver high quality care.
+Staff were clear about their responsibilities in relation to this and appeared motivated to deliver high quality care.
+Good

+- There was an overarching governance framework which supported the delivery of the strategy and good quality care.
+This included arrangements to monitor and improve quality and identify risk through regular reviews, audits and risk assessments. - There was a clear leadership structure and staff felt supported by partners and management. - The practice had a wide range of policies and procedures to govern activity and these were regularly reviewed and updated. - The partners and practice manager encouraged a culture of openness and honesty.
+Staff, including the community support team felt supported to raise issues and concerns. - The practice proactively sought feedback from staff and patients which it acted on.
+The patient participation group (PPG) was well established and met regularly.
+They worked with the practice to review issues including appointment access, waiting times and car parking space. - There was a strong focus on continuous learning and improvement at all levels, and opportunity was provided for half a day each month to attend development and training.
+Nurse revalidation was well supported by the practice.